ncatlab/nlab-content/pages/7/5/1/0/157/content.md

 #Remarks#

-The intuition that hom-sets capture the "local" aspects of the situation modeled by a category has its limitations and should not be taken too literally, especially when one is dealing with categories [[internalization|internal to]] spaces.
-A similar remark applies to [[discrete category]].
+The intuition that hom-sets capture the "local" aspects of the situation modeled by a category has its limitations and should not be taken too literally, especially when one is dealing with [[internal category|internal categories]] in spaces.
+Furthermore, this adjective is often used in the completely different sense of [[localization]], which has to do with [[slice category|slice categories]].